Take a stone carving workshop at the West Cork Stone Symposium in the coastal village of Kilcrohane

-Workshops will run in the village of Kilcrohane on the Sheep’s Head peninsula from 9:30am to 4:30pm with breaks for tea and lunch, which are included in your workshop fee.
+Workshops will run in the village of Kilcrohane on the Sheep’s Head peninsula from 9:30am to 4:30pm with breaks for tea and lunch.
 Groups will be divided by ability, and you’re welcome to sign up for one day, or to immerse yourself in the symposium for two or three days!

 Training (all tutors are paid for their work)

 Use of stone, tools and equipment

 The workshops will be located around the coastal village of Kilcrohane on the Sheep’s Head peninsula in West Cork on Ireland’s southwest coastline.

 Clothing and Equipment

 Tools will be provided, though you are welcome to bring your own if you already have experience of stone carving.
 All participants will be required to be suitably dressed for the stone carving workshop and we recommend:

 Lightweight waterproof clothing in case of bad weather.